cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/real-time/jms.rst

 .. rubric:: Description

-JMS Real-time Source.
+Java Message Service (JMS) Real-time Source.
 Emits a record with a field 'message' of string type.

 .. rubric:: Use Case

-TODO: Fill me out
+This source is used whenever you want to read from a JMS queue.
+For example, you may want to read from an Apache ActiveMQ queue and write to a stream.

 .. rubric:: Properties